top of page

 What is a DST-to-UPREIT strategy?

-What is a Qualified Opportunity Zone (QOZ) / Qualified Opportunity Zone Fund (QOF)?
+What is a Qualified Opportunity Zone (QOZ) / Qualified Opportunity Fund (QOF)?

-A Qualified Opportunity Fund (QOZ Fund) is a powerful investment vehicle that allows accredited investors to defer and potentially eliminate capital gains taxes by reinvesting gains into real estate or business projects located in government-designated Qualified Opportunity Zones (QOZs).
-These zones are targeted for long-term growth and revitalization, creating an opportunity to align your portfolio with both financial and social impact.
+A Qualified Opportunity Fund (QOF) is an investment vehicle that allows accredited investors to reinvest eligible capital gains into real estate or business projects located within government-designated Qualified Opportunity Zones (QOZs).
+These investments were created to encourage long-term economic development and investment in designated communities while offering certain tax benefits under current law.

 How he can help